Akwaaba Privacy Notice

 Special categories of data

-We sometimes ask our members to give us personal information, including sensitive information, so that we can offer casework support, such as making referrals to external organisations.
-We will always ask for your explicit consent to use this information, and explain why it is needed and how it will be used.
+We sometimes ask our members to give us personal information, including sensitive information, so that we can offer casework support, such as making referrals to external organisation.
+We ask all parents/carers with children aged 3+ who attend the Akwaaba Children’s Space to complete a child registration form so that we can safely run our Children’s Sessions.
+We will always ask for your explicit consent to use personal and sensitive information, and explain why it is needed and how it will be used.

 We will not share your information with third parties without your consent, unless we are required to do so for safeguarding reasons.